AkshitSingh-data/Technical-Support-Performance-Report/README.md

 # Technical-Support-Performance-Report

-Here's a formatted version suitable for adding to your GitHub README:

-🚀 Technical Support Performance Dashboard 📊
 I'm excited to share a Power BI project that I recently completed: Technical Support Performance Dashboard!
 This dashboard is designed to provide clear, actionable insights into various technical support metrics, enhancing data-driven decision-making.
 Below is an overview of the project:

 Data Preparation Steps